PC talk system recommendations blog Facebook YouTube articles and guides links bio

 Speakers

 I tend to stick with one speaker set and change when the sound technology changes.
 The technology for speakers tends to change so slowly that a decent speaker set will likely last you several years, possibly through several system builds.
+Soundbars have been increasing in popularity, but I haven't used them, so I'm not sure if they are better than traditional speakers.
+They would save space since all of the speakers are in a single small space compared to spreading out multiple speakers.

 Lifespan: A personal choice, but I recommend every 5 years or as needed.